TatuLund/uikit-demo/README.md

 ### Components

+There is about 50 components in the collection now.

 #### UkAlert

 A component with `SUCCESS`,`PRIMARY`, `WARNING` and `DANGER` styles, which typically has a text and disappears automatically after set timeout or clicking integrated close button.
 Has event listener for closing event.